 Choosing a moving company is a big decision, and you deserve to feel confident you’re in good hands.
 While most movers are professionals dedicated to getting your belongings there safely, a few bad apples can make the process stressful.
 Knowing what to look out for can help you steer clear of trouble and find a reliable partner for your move.
 Keep an eye out for these warning signs when you’re getting quotes.

-Vague Pricing and Non-Binding Estimates
+Red Flag: Vague Pricing and Non-Binding Quotes

 One of the biggest red flags is a lack of transparency in pricing.
 If a company gives you a vague quote over the phone without seeing your belongings or asking detailed questions, be cautious.
 A professional mover will provide a thorough, written estimate.
 Look for a “binding” or “not-to-exceed” quote, which guarantees your final cost won’t be higher than the estimate.
 A non-binding estimate can leave you vulnerable to surprise fees and a much higher bill on moving day.
 A trustworthy company will be upfront about all potential costs.

-They Demand a Large Upfront Deposit
+Red Flag: A Large Upfront Deposit

 This is a major warning sign.
 Reputable moving companies do not require large cash deposits before your move.
 Payment is typically due upon delivery of your goods.
 If a mover pressures you for a significant payment upfront, it could be a scam.
 You should never feel obligated to pay for a service before it has been rendered.
 Protect yourself by understanding the payment terms clearly before signing any contract.
 A professional company will have a clear and fair payment process.

-They’re a Broker, Not a Mover
+Red Flag: They’re a Broker, Not the Actual Mover

 It’s important to know who you’re actually hiring.
 Some companies are “moving brokers,” which means they don’t have their own trucks or movers.
 Instead, they sell your moving job to another company.
 This can lead to a serious lack of accountability if something goes wrong, as you may not know who is actually handling your belongings.
 Always ask if the company you’re speaking with is a broker or an actual carrier.
 Working directly with a company that provides its own moving services ensures a clearer line of communication and responsibility.

-A Questionable Company History
+Red Flag: A Questionable Reputation or History

 A moving company with a solid, long-standing reputation is usually a safe bet.
 Be wary of companies that have frequently changed their names or operate under several different names.
 This can be a tactic to hide from bad reviews and unhappy customers.
 Do a quick online search for their company name and check their Department of Transportation (DOT) number.
 A company with a long history and a consistent identity demonstrates stability and reliability, giving you peace of mind.